top of page

 Our breeding herd is 100% grass-fed.

-The weaned calves remain 100% grass fed up until 3 months before butcher.
+The weaned calves remain grass fed up until 3 months before butcher.
 At this point they are offered a once-a-day ration of feed to ensure prime marbling.
-This ration is a mix of grains grown and grinded 100% by Stewart Ridge Farms and is only a secondary option of feed (think of it as a treat) to the finishing cattle.
+This ration is a mix of grains grown and grinded by us and is only a secondary option of feed (think of it as a treat) to the finishing cattle.
 The real "meat" of their diet comes from pasture products and hays.

 What gives our Angus a delicious taste?
 The sileage we offer once a day!
-SIleage is fermented (think sauerkraut) grass forage, and is a handy way to ensure grass-feeding in the winter.
-It is most typically seen on dairy farms rather than beef, and we are lucky that our farm was originally set up as a dairy farm, allowing us to continue this practice.
+Sileage is fermented (think sauerkraut for cows) grass forage and is a handy way to ensure grass-feeding in the winter.
+It is more typically seen on dairy farms rather than beef, and we are lucky that our farm was originally set up as a dairy farm, allowing us to continue this practice.

 Our sileage is also 100% grown and produced on farm.